oopsmonk/documentation/getting-started/1.5/the-tangle/immutability.md

 # Immutability in the Tangle

-**This topic explains what makes transactions immutable when they are attached to the Tangle.**
+**This topic explains what makes messages immutable when they are attached to the Tangle.**

 One of the most fundamental properties of the Tangle is that it is immutable.
 After a message is attached to the Tangle, it cannot be changed.